joejordanbrown/callio/README.md

 #### Twilio Application

 When you're done with the number, go to `Programmable voice -> Tools -> TwiML apps` and create an application.
 In a few seconds your Twilio app will be ready (we'll need its SID later), then you can configure a webhook there to handle the voice calls by simply typing the address of your Callio app into Voice's `requested URL`.
+By default, Callio uses the following URL's to run:

+* TwiML app Voice request URL: `/twilio`
+* Twilio phone number Voice URL for `a call comes in` webhook: `/twilio`
+* Twilio phone number Voice URL for `call status changes`: `/finished`

+All these actions are performed for `POST` request method.
+You can of course override it by changing the `controllers/controller.rb` file, but if you just want to install Callio and start using it, you should stick to the addresses above.
+Of course, all of them should added to your base URL, e.g. https://my-awesome-callio-123.herokuapp.com.
+So finally our `web_client_url` in config file should look like https://my-awesome-callio-123.herokuapp.com/call.

 #### Slack application